About the war crimes trial of the alleged al-Qaida commander

 ABOUT THE TRIAL

+Next Hearing: Nov.
+6-9, 2018, if a U.S. military doctor decides the alleged al-Qaida commander is fit to come to court as he recover from his fifth emergency spine surgery at Guantánamo in eight months.
+The new judge attempted to hold a hearing in September but the prison doctor withdrew permission for the defendant to leave his rehabilitation cell.

 Charges: The captive is charged as Abd al Hadi al Iraqi.
 He is accused of Denying Quarter, Attacking Protected Property, Using Treachery or Perfidy, and Attempted Use of Treachery or Perfidy in a series of attacks in Afghanistan and Pakistan between about 2003 and 2004.
 Also, he’s accused of conspiring to commit law of war offenses.
 The U.S. government alleges that fighters who answered to Hadi committed a series of war crimes, including shooting at a U.S. military medevac helicopter, setting roadside charges that killed allied soldiers, and attacking civilians in Afghanistan and Pakistan.
 Prosecutors seek life in prison.
-It is the only current, contested non-capital trial at Guantánamo.
+Hadi’s is the only current, contested non-capital trial at Guantánamo.

 Arraigned: June 2014

-Defense attorneys: Washington, D.C., lawyer Brent Rushforth, a former Pentagon deputy general counsel who handled intelligence issues during the Carter administration is a volunteer, unpaid attorney serving as lead counsel.
-Pentagon-paid attorneys include Navy Capt.
-Jeff Fischer, a former military trial judge; Navy Cmdr.
-Aimee Cooper; Army Majors Robert T. Kincaid III and Wendall H. Hall; and Navy Lt.
-Cmdr.
-Keith B. Lofland.

-Four pro-bono attorneys including James G. Szymanski, Robert L. Palmer, University of California at Irvine School of Law dean Erwin Chemerinsky and Catherine Moore, an international law expert, await clearances.

-Judge: Marine Col. Peter S. Rubin succeeded Navy Captain J. Kirk Waits as military judge on Nov.
+Judge: Marine Lieutenant Colonel Michael D. Libretto, shown in a robe, got the job June 13.
+He replaced Marine Colonel Peter S. Rubin, who replaced Navy Captain J. Kirk Waits as military judge on Nov.
 1, 2016.

+Prosecutors: Navy Commander Douglas J. Short is the lead prosecutor with support from Commander Kevin L. Flynn; B. Vaughn Spencer, a demobilized Navy reservist, and Marine Captain Johnathan Rudy.
+Navy Lieutenant Commander David G. Lincoln and Marine Captain Eric Depue have left the case.

+Defense attorneys: Pentagon-paid attorneys civilian Adam Thurschwell, Air Force Major Yolanda Miller and Susan Hensler, who was hired for the case in the summer of 2017 but has yet to obtain a security clearance to meet with the captive, or come to court.
+Navy Commander Aimee Cooper and Navy Captain Jeff Fischer have left the case but prosecutors want the judge to question Hadi on whether he agreed to let them go.
+In addition, Washington, D.C., lawyer Brent Rushforth, a former Pentagon deputy general counsel who handled intelligence issues during the Carter administration, international law expert Catherine Moore and attorneys James G. Szymanski and Robert L. Palmer are pro-bono case attorneys who don’t appear in court.

-Trial date: None set although in July 2016 prosecutors filed a timetable toward a summer of 2017 trial; dates defense attorneys argue are too soon for the U.S. government to fulfill its discovery of evidence requirement.
+Trial date: None.
+In July 2016 prosecutors proposed a timetable toward a summer of 2017 trial.

 ABOUT THE DEFENDANT

-Born: 1961 in Mosul, Iraq.
+Born: In February 1961 in Mosul, Iraq.
 Charged as Abd al Hadi al Iraqi, although through lawyers he announced in court in May 2016 that his true name is Nashwan al Tamir.
+His lawyers subsequently said that, on his Iraqi citizenship card, he was identified as Nashwan al-Ramer Abdulrazzaq.
+Adding to the puzzle, a CIA profile of the captive released on his arrival at Guantánamo called his “true name” Nashwan Abd al-Razzaq Abd al-Baqi

 Captured: In Turkey in October 2006, his charge sheet alleges, trying to reach Iraq from Afghanistan by order of Osama bin Laden “to advise and assist” al-Qaida in Iraq.
-He was held briefly by the CIA then brought to Guantánamo in April 2007.
+He was held for 170 days by the CIA but was not subjected to the spy agency’s Enhanced Interrogation Techniques, according to page 448 of the Senate Intelligence Committee study of the secret detention program, then brought to Guantánamo in April 2007.

-Paramilitary background: He is the only professionally trained soldier to go before the war court.
+Paramilitary background: He is the only known professionally trained soldier to go before the war court.
 He was part of Saddam Hussein’s army, a non-commissioned officer in the 1980-88 Iran-Iraq War, according to his American lawyers, then fled Iraq for Afghanistan after Hussein’s invasion of Kuwait, before the start of Operation Desert Storm.

-Adding to the puzzle, a CIA profile of the captive released on his arrival at Guantánamo called his “true name” Nashwan Abd al-Razzaq Abd al-Baqi.
+Health: His attorneys say he arrived at Guantánamo with a degenerative disc disease, discovered before his capture through magnetic resonance imaging in an undisclosed country.
+In September 2017, as a hurricane was headed to the Caribbean, the condition became so acute he was discovered incontinent in his Camp 7 cell.
+The Pentagon then scrambled a neurosurgery team to the base for the first of so-far five emergency spine surgeries, which have left him using a wheelchair and a walker.
+Post-op recovery has forced his trial judge to repeatedly postpone or cancel pretrial hearings.

 ABOUT THE VICTIMS